 What began as a peaceful protest ended in bloodshed when the apartheid police opened fire on the unarmed students and ensuing riots echoed across the whole country.

-Among the many public artworks and memorials is a statute of the main leader of the protests, Tsietsi Mashinini, who was a pupil at the Morris Isaacson High School.
-In the aftermath of the protests the young Mashinini was forced to flee the country and sadly died in exile before apartheid was finally ended in South Africa.
+Among the many public artworks and memorials is a statue of the main leader of the protests, Tsietsi Mashinini, who was a pupil at Morris Isaacson High School.
+In the aftermath of the protests, the young Mashinini was forced to flee the country and sadly died in exile before apartheid was finally ended in South Africa.